Skip to content

 Mexico City

-Photo of the Palacio of Bellas Artes at the sunset time
+Photo of the Palacio of Bellas Artes at sunset time

-One of the highlights of Mexico City’s most significant landmarks, Palacio de Bellas Artes is famous for its immense murals which were painted by world-famous Mexican artists many decades ago.
-This is in addition to the building’s arts center and concert hall which were commissioned by Mexican president Porfirio Diaz.
+One of the highlights of Mexico City’s most significant landmarks, Palacio de Bellas Artes, is famous for its immense murals painted by world-famous Mexican artists decades ago.
+This is in addition to the building’s arts centre and concert hall commissioned by Mexican President Porfirio Diaz.

 Palacio Nacional